slgora/ex_situ_PGRFA_metrics/README.md

 SGSV data: Load (done) and clean separately

-GLIS data: Fetch data with GLIS API, and clean separately

 Load_PTFTW_dataset.R (in Functions folder): check why I don't have GCCS-Metrics_croplist.xlsx file that includes column PlantsthatFeedtheWorld_name (as in Sarah's code), edit as a function.